hockeybuggy/musical-chessboard/README.md

 - Add octave mapping by rank

+- FIX a reset of the mapping requires a change to the form.
+This means that if you make a manual change and want to go back to the preset it does not go back to the

 - colour squares by sound.
     Each of the 12 notes would get a colour.

-- move rank and file outside of squares colour squares rather than text
+- move rank and file outside of squares

+- colour squares rather than text

 - cut way down on the jquery...
 Like a lot...